dabapps/django-db-queue-exports/README.md

 ```

 ### Running the task
-Simply `POST` to the pre-configured endpoint with the following json
+Simply `POST` to the pre-configured endpoint with the following json.
+The `export_type` should map to a configured key within the `settings.EXPORTS` dictionary.
 ```
 {
     "export_type" : "my_export"